asoffer/Icarus/docs/tour.md

 # Control Flow

-Perhaps the most distinguishing feature of Icarus is that the core language has neither if statements nor while loops.
-It turns out that both of these are definable in libraries via the "user-defined scopes" feature.
+Perhaps the most distinguishing feature of Icarus is that the core language has neither `if` statements nor `while` loops.
+It turns out that both of these are definable in libraries via user-defined scopes.

 ```
 -- ::= import "examples/lib/core.ic"